 - Pain and suffering they endured before passing away

-It is important to note that plaintiffs are not subject to damage caps or limits for car accidents in Louisiana.
+It is important to note that plaintiffs are not subject to damage caps or limits for car accident awards in Louisiana.
 As such, courts are free to determine what they believe is a fair award for the plaintiff without the constraints of a damage cap.

-Laborde Earles Injury Lawyers can take your case on for you, allowing you the space you need to take care of yourself while we take care of your legal matters for you.
-Our car accident lawyer in Alexandria can help save you time, which is one of the most significant benefits of hiring a personal injury lawyer.
+Laborde Earles Injury Lawyers can take your case on for you, allowing you the space you need to care of yourself while we handle your legal matters for you.
+In addition, our car accident attorneys can save you time—one of the most significant benefits of hiring a personal injury lawyer.
 When you become our client, we will:

-- Represent you at all meetings, including negotiations with the insurance companies of the opposed parties and their legal representatives.
+- Represent you at meetings, including negotiations with the at-fault party’s insurance companies and legal representatives.

-- Negotiate with these parties to ensure a fair settlement that meets your needs.
+- Handle negotiations to secure a fair settlement that meets your needs.